Experience our therapeutic relationship and your attitude to dentistry will be changed for life:

 The accompanying features of a panic attack associated with phobia include heart palpitations, nausea and fainting.
 Eventually, the phobic patient may be more frightened of the panic symptoms, such as fainting and uncontrollable shaking, than of the phobic situation itself.
 They feel a total loss of control.
 If this sounds like you, why not telephone the practice before booking your appointment and explain?
 Don’t be embarrassed, as a good dentist will have come across this many times before and will be well used to the problem.

 Dental Phobia – What can be done to help you?

-When booking the appointment tell the receptionist that you are frightened and that you do not want any treatment at the first visit – just a chat!
-There are many methods available to help you during treatment.
-These may include simple remedies, for example, the support of some of your close family or friends.
+When booking the appointment, tell the receptionist that you are frightened and that you do not want any treatment at the first visit – just a chat!
+There are many methods available to help you during treatment which include simple remedies, for example, the support of some of your close family or friends.